Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Although I have listed many free, freemium, and paid-only apps, I recommend you start with the free ones.
 After that, check if it is compatible with your devices like Apple Macs, laptops, Androids, or iOS.

-After using any app for a while, you may feel you need extra features once you decide you like it.
+After using any app for a while, you may need extra features once you decide you like it.
 After that, you can consider upgrading to a subscription-based app.

 It is important to remember that no app can replace an experienced Korean tutor.
 So, use it as an add-on to help you achieve Korean fluency.